 \section{Introduction}

-Calabi Yau algebras play an important role in theoretical physics because their derived categories can be used to describe brane configurations in the $B$-model of topological string theory.
+Calabi-Yau algebras play an important role in theoretical physics because their derived categories can be used to describe brane configurations in the $B$-model of topological string theory.
 There are several ways to construct examples of this kind of algebras such as McKay correspondence \cite{GB, CT} or exceptional sequences \cite{aspin}.
 Another important construction method are dimer models \cite{HanKen,FranHan,HanHer}.
 A dimer model $\cD$ consists of a bipartite graph (with black and white vertices) that is embedded in a compact surface.
-To construct the corresponding algebra $A_\cD$ one looks at the dual graph which one orients by giving a cycle around a black (white) vertex a (anti-)clockwise orientation.
-This gives a quiver and the corresponding Calabi Yau algebra is the quotient of its path algebra with an ideal of relations coming from the partial derivatives of a superpotential which is the sum of all black cycles minus the sum of all white cycles.
+The corresponding algebra $A_\cD$ is the path algebra with relations of the dual graph oriented such that a cycle around a black (white) vertex has a (anti-)clockwise orientation.
+The relations come from the partial derivatives of a superpotential which is the sum of all clockwise cycles minus the sum of all anti-clockwise cycles.

-It was shown by Nathan Broomhead in \cite{broomhead}, by Sergey Mozgovoy and Markus Reineke in \cite{MR} and by Ben Davison in \cite{davison} that if the dimer model satisfies certain consistency conditions, the algebra $A_\cD$ is a $3$-dimensional Calabi Yau Algebra.
+It was shown by Nathan Broomhead in \cite{broomhead}, by Sergey Mozgovoy and Markus Reineke in \cite{MR} and by Ben Davison in \cite{davison} that if the dimer model satisfies certain consistency conditions, the algebra $A_\cD$ is a $3$-dimensional Calabi-Yau Algebra.

-In this paper we will show why dimer models appear in this setting and to what extent they arise from the Calabi Yau property.
+In this paper we will show why dimer models appear in this setting and to which extent they arise from the Calabi-Yau property.

-The Calabi Yau algebras that one obtains from dimer models on a torus share quite specific properties.
+The Calabi-Yau algebras that one obtains from dimer models on a torus share quite specific properties.
 They are meant to be noncommutative toric resolutions of a toric variety and therefore these algebras are prime and finitely generated modules over their centers, which are the coordinate rings of the affine toric varieties one wishes to resolve.
-The fact that the resolution is supposed to be toric implies that the algebra is a graded subalgebra of $\Mat_n(T)$ where $T=\C[\Z^k]$ is the coordinate ring of the torus inside the toric variety.
-We will call any such algebra a toric order and discuss how they fit in the notion of a noncommutative crepant resolution as introduced by Michel van den Bergh.
+The fact that the resolution is supposed to be toric implies that the algebra is a positively graded subalgebra of $\Mat_n(T)$ where $T=\C[\Z^k]$ is the coordinate ring of the torus inside the toric variety.
+We will call any such algebra a toric order and discuss how they fit in the notion of a noncommutative crepant resolution as introduced by Van den Bergh.